Lorac/Lorac/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working with ... an intern to finish up a project
+- 🔭 I’m currently working with ...
+Robots!
 - 🌱 I’m currently learning ...
-TensorFlow with Keras
+Robotics
 - 👯 I’m looking to collaborate on ...
 Qt projects.
 - 🤔 I’m looking for help with ...
-TensorFlow with Keras :laughing:
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...